 Accurate measurement of solar irradiance with a pyranometer in cold climates is challenging.
-Figure 2 shows a typical problem in freezing conditions: ice accumulated on the dome surface scatters the incoming sunlight and renders the measured data unreliable.
+Figure 2 shows a typical problem in freezing conditions: ice accumulation on the dome surface perturbs the incoming sunlight and renders the measured data unreliable.
 We call this a reduction in "data availability".
 Dew, frost, rime and snow all have an adverse effect on data availability.
 Moreover, the extent of these effects can not always be estimated reliably from the data, possibly contaminating the data without you even knowing (shown in Figure 1).
 It is therefore important to use the right instrument in such harsh conditions.

 Figure 1 Data availability in cold climates is negatively impacted by various factors.
 In this example, we examine a single rime event on a clear sky day in the Netherlands.
 SR30 is compared to two traditional Kipp & Zonen CMP11 pyranometers: one is unventilated and unheated while the other is externally ventilated and heated.
 On such a clear sky day, one expects a cosine-like curve such as the SR30 shows.
-Although the deviation of the unventilated pyranometer curve might be filtered out by data quality control, the deviation of the ventilated pyranometer curve cannot be filtered out reliably, contaminating the data without you even knowing.
+Although the deviation of the unventilated pyranometer curve might be filtered out by data quality control, the deviation of the ventilated pyranometer curve can not be filtered out reliably, contaminating the data without you even knowing.
 Data taken on 4 DEC 2016, courtesy of KNMI.

-Figure 2 A typical problem in freezing conditions: ice accumulation on the dome surface of a traditional pyranometer reduces data availability.
-SR30 in front is heated.
+Figure 2 A typical problem in freezing conditions: ice accumulation on the pyranometer dome surface reduces data availability.

 The SR30 is Hukseflux' response to these issues.
-In this white paper, we will use data provided by an independent cold climate test to confirm that the SR30 is an excellent alternative to the traditional solution with externally ventilated pyranometers.
+In this white paper, we will use data provided by an independent cold climate test to confirm that the SR30 is an excellent alternative to the traditional solution: externally ventilated pyranometers.
 In addition, we will highlight several of SR30's distinct advantages.